hdShang/arxiv-daily/docs/cs-RO/2025-12-22/papers/251219453v1-map-avr-a-meta-action-planner-for-agents-leveraging-vision-language-.md

 ---
 layout: default
-title: MaP-AVR: A Meta-Action Planner for Agents Leveraging Vision Language Models and Retrieval-Augmented Generation
+title: "MaP-AVR: A Meta-Action Planner for Agents Leveraging Vision Language Models and Retrieval-Augmented Generation"
 ---

 # MaP-AVR: A Meta-Action Planner for Agents Leveraging Vision Language Models and Retrieval-Augmented Generation